kot-begemot-uk/uml-howto-v2/RunningUML.md

 * Inspect UML internal /proc state

-You need the mconsole client (uml_mconsole) which is a part of the UML tools package available in most Linux distritions.
+You need the mconsole client (uml\_mconsole) which is a part of the UML tools package available in most Linux distritions.
-You also need `CONFIG_MCONSOLE` (under 'General Setup') enabled in UML.
+You also need `CONFIG_MCONSOLE` (under 'General Setup') enabled in the UML kernel.
 When you boot UML, you'll see a line like:

 ```
 mconsole initialized on /home/jdike/.uml/umlNJ32yL/mconsole